Akaishanox/NatureOfEnterpriseCA3/app-structure.md

 - Canteen Page
 - Settings Page (Accessibility)

+(For a visual idea go to the Report folder and access the wireframes folder)

 Each page should:
 - have the navbar
 - display data from the dataset (Dataset will be created shortly)